 Physico-chemical characteristics of Water:

 The Physico-chemical parameters of the Kopili river exhibited significant seasonal and spatial variation (Figure 2).
-Water temperatures averages, ranging from 23°C to 25oC showed the characteristics of monsoonal river systems.
+Water temperature averages, ranging from 23°C to 25oC showed the characteristics of monsoonal river systems.
 The pH, varying between 5.46 and 7.91 showed moderate condition of mildly acidic to slightly alkaline.
 The highest pH was observed at Site 3 during the pre-monsoon, while the lowest was recorded at Site 1.
 Studies showed that spatial and temporal variations in physico-chemical parameters are typical in rivers and can be influenced by local geological, land uses and anthropogenic activities (Rodrigues et al.,2017; Rahman et al., 2021; Kirui et al., 2019; Mishra and Singh., 2020; Aweng et al., 2021).

 Electrical Conductivity peaked during the monsoon season at Site 3, with values ranging from 52.
 46 µS/cm to 152µS/cm.
-This could be attributed due to ionic concentrations from the surface run off that frequently happens during heavy monsoonal rainfall carrying dissolved solids into river systems (Ouyang et al., 2006).
+This could be attributed to ionic concentrations from the surface run off that frequently happens during heavy monsoonal rainfall carrying dissolved solids into river systems (Ouyang et al., 2006).
 Meanwhile, Lower conductivity values observed during pre-monsoon at Site 1 and Site 2 indicate dilution effects from reduced run off.
-Parameters like Chloride, nitrate and nitrite also differed significantly across seasons and sites influenced by agriculture run off and wastewater discharge (Liu et al., 2020).
-Nitrate levels, for instance peaked at Site 2 during the monsoon, likely due to these anthropogenic inputs.
-Total Hardness, Magnesium, Phosphate also showed temporal and spatial fluctuations, which may have been caused by human activity and by natural hydro- metereorolical variables ( P.U et al., 2017; Rostami et al., 2019).
-Dissolved Oxygen ranged from 4.6 mg/L to 8.2 mg/L, with the highest concentration observed at Site 1 during Pre- Monsoon , indicating favourable conditions for aquatic life.
-The lower Dissolved Oxygen concentration recorded at Site 3 during the monsoon could be attributed to the increased decomposition of organic matter, a common phenomenon seen in tropical river during monsoon ( Hamdhani et al., 2023).
-Meanwhile the Biological Oxygen demand (BOD) of the Kopili river ranged from 2.0 mg/L to 2.4 mg/L. Though these BOD values indicate some organic pollution, this values also indicate the self purification capacity within the river.
-Monsoonal rainfall influence the water current speed seasonally impacting Dissolved Oxygen level and consequently aquatic biota ( Rostami et al., 2019)
+Parameters like chloride, nitrate and nitrite also differed significantly across seasons and sites influenced by agriculture run off and wastewater discharge (Liu et al., 2020).
+Nitrate levels, for instance, peaked at Site 2 during the monsoon, likely due to these anthropogenic inputs.
+Total Hardness, Magnesium, Phosphate also showed temporal and spatial fluctuations, which may have been caused by human activity and by natural hydro-meteorological variables ( P.U et al., 2017; Rostami et al., 2019).
+Dissolved Oxygen (DO) ranged from 4.6 mg/L to 8.2 mg/L, with the highest concentration observed at Site 1 during Pre- Monsoon , indicating favourable conditions for aquatic life.
+The lower Dissolved Oxygen concentration recorded at Site 3 during the monsoon could be attributed to the increased decomposition of organic matter, a common phenomenon seen in tropical rivers during monsoon ( Hamdhani et al., 2023).
+Meanwhile the Biological Oxygen demand (BOD) of the Kopili river ranged from 2.0 mg/L to 2.4 mg/L. Though these BOD values indicate some organic pollution, these values also indicate the self purification capacity within the river.
+Monsoonal rainfall influences the water current speed seasonally, impacting DO level and consequently aquatic biota ( Rostami et al., 2019).

 The inter- relationship between these water parameters are further elucidated by the Spearman correlation coefficients presented (Table 2).
 A significant positive correlation was found between total hardness, temperature and magnesium.
-On the other hand, temperature showed a moderate negative correlation with dissolved oxygen and a weak negative correlation with pH, implying that higher temperature results in somewhat lower Ph and lower DO levels.
-This is a crucial findings, as reduced DO level at higher temperature can significantly impact the aquatic life ( Pramanik et al., 2020).
+On the other hand, temperature showed a moderate negative correlation with DO and a weak negative correlation with pH, implying that higher temperature results in somewhat lower Ph and lower DO levels.
+This is a crucial finding, as reduced DO levels at higher temperature can significantly impact aquatic life ( Pramanik et al., 2020).
 The strong negative correlation between conductivity and both DO and pH imply that as conductivity increases, likely due to higher dissolved solids or salinity, both DO and pH tend to decrease.
-Studies by Ouyang et al., 2006 showed that there is a direct connection between nutrient enrichment and organic pollution , often associated with agricultural run off and wastewater , as evidenced by the moderately positive association between nitrate levels and both BOD and other nutrients.
+Studies by Ouyang et al., (2006) showed that there is a direct connection between nutrient enrichment and organic pollution , often associated with agricultural run off and wastewater , as evidenced by the moderately positive association between nitrate levels and both BOD and other nutrients.
 Phosphate also showed a moderate positive correlation with Magnesium and a weaker positive correlation with nitrate, further demonstrating the interdependence of nutrient dynamics.
-Such correlation are essential for evaluating temporal variations of river pollution due to natural or anthropogenic inputs ( Ouyang et al., 2006).
+Such correlations are essential for evaluating temporal variations of river pollution due to natural or anthropogenic inputs ( Ouyang et al., 2006).